Asad Abdul-Khaliq: Chicago Rush

 Abdul-Khaliq signed a three-year contract with the Chicago Rush of the Arena Football League (AFL) on November 1, 2004.
 He was Chicago's third-string quarterback during his rookie year in 2005 but did not see any playing time.

 New York Dragons

 After playing in only two games for the Rush in 2006, Asad was traded to the New York Dragons.
 He did not start any games for New York in 2007, however he did play a little at defensive back, as the team finished the season 5–11 and failed to make the playoffs.

 Fort Wayne Fusion

 Abdul-Khaliq signed with the Fort Wayne Fusion of the af2 in 2007.
+In this time he received Division 1 (D1) offers.

 Personal life

 His cousin, Todd Bowles, was the head coach for the New York Jets from 2015 to 2018 and is currently the head coach of the Tampa Bay Buccaneers.